SuperTux/supertux/CONTRIBUTING.md

   time.
 - Also try to check if your issue has been resolved in the development version.
 - Separate issues and feature requests.
 Don't put all in the same issue.
+- If you made a mistake in your bug report, please use GitHub's edit feature to correct the wrong detail, instead of closing the old issue and opening a new one.

 ### Required information